Ronaldo turns to Juventus challenge after Fifa best player snub | Malay Mail

 The Italian champions face a heavy week in Turin with three games in their Allianz Stadium in the space of seven days.

-After tomorrow's game against 18th-placed Bologna, who shocked Roma 2-0 at the weekend, Juventus play Carlo Ancelotti's Napoli in a top-of-the table clash on Saturday.
+After today’s game against 18th-placed Bologna, who shocked Roma 2-0 at the weekend, Juventus play Carlo Ancelotti’s Napoli in a top-of-the table clash on Saturday.

 Juventus have had a perfect start to the season with five wins and 15 points — three points ahead of Napoli.